kimvera/starter-dotnet/README.md

 > Located in `Sabio.Models.Domain`

-> :key: They are returned from Service Method calls
+> :key: They are returned from Service Method calls# starter-dotnet